 From the age of six, you have the option of installing a bunk bed to save space and accommodate other siblings.
-When they’re older, you can invest in a high-quality double or single mattress that they can enjoy into their teens.

 You kid’s room design will benefit from careful choices when it comes to furniture.
 A bedside table is a useful addition to any room: it can support a nightlight in the early years, and a table lamp as they get older.
 It’s always handy for kids to have their own chest of drawers to store clothing, toys and books.